 On this page

-Do you want to set up a childcare organisation?
+Do you want to set up a childcare organisationin the Netherlands?
 You must register your organisation with the National Childcare Register (Landelijk Register Kinderopvang, LRK).
-To do so, you must submit an application for registration to your local municipality at least 10 weeks before starting your business.
+You must submit an application for this registration to your local municipality at least 10 weeks before opening your business.

 What is the register for?

-The National Childcare Register lists childcare facilities that have been checked and approved by the municipalities and municipal health services (GGD).
+The National Childcare Register LRK lists childcare facilities (in Dutch) that have been checked and approved by the municipalities and municipal health services (GGD).
 It includes the following types of facilities:

 - childcare centres